C3WG/DSMM/docs/README.md

 - Is there a consistent approach for discovering/tracking sensitive data across data stores, user devices, applications, and cloud?
 Can the organization confirm if sensitive data was deleted on a user's device or is sitting in the recycle bin?

+- How does the organization identify data owners?
+Once identified, do data owners understand their reposibilities for classification, business impact analysis, and risk management?

 - How will the organization automatically classify sensitive data that may not conform to rules and signatures (e.g., non-patterned, non-textual, or other complex types of data)?

 - To what extent should ongoing classification efforts be manual or automated?
 Will staff or end-users be required to perform classification functions?